horeaporutiu/blockchainWorshop/README.md

 Nice!
 We are done with the .js file.
 If you see the ✅ in the bottom of the screen, you are good to go!
 Click on `deploy` in the bottom-left corner.

-## Access Control language - .acl file
+## 3. Learn about Access Control language
 Since we are building a very basic network, we will just keep the default file that comes out of the box with our network.
 No need to change anything here.
+To learn more about the access control language, go here: https://hyperledger.github.io/composer/latest/reference/acl_language

-## Query language - .qry file
+## 4. Learn about query language
 Ok, we are almost done.
 Let's build a query to check all the different times a particular batch has gone through the 'transferCoffee' transaction.
 This will help us, as a regulator, gain insight into where this batch has been, and which participants have worked with this batch.

 Click on `add a file` in the bottom left corner.
 Click on `query.qry` file.
 Click `add`.
 Let's define the queries as below: